 Master of Science in Gerontology

-Coursework in this degree program is research intensive and consists of studies in finance and marketing (as they apply to aging services), gerotechnology and dementia.
+Coursework in this degree program is research-intensive and consists of studies in finance and marketing (as they apply to aging services), gerontechnology and dementia.
 Other courses in this degree program include the following:

 - Health promotion